 Permit To Install (PTI) is required prior to the construction of all centralized sanitary systems, including sewer extensions, and sewerage systems (except those serving one, two, and three family dwellings) and potable water lines.
 Plans must be submitted and approved by Ohio EPA.
 Issuance of an Ohio EPA Construction General Storm Water Permit does not authorize the installation of any sewerage system where Ohio EPA has not approved a PTI.

+Item Special – Volume Verification for Temporary Sediment Settling Ponds and Sediment Traps:

+The contractor shall verify that the sediment storage and dewatering volumes constructed for each temporary sediment settling pond and sediment trap are equivalent to or exceed the respective volumes specified in the construction drawings and specifications.

+Within thirty (30) days from the date of sediment settling pond and sediment trap construction, the contractor shall include in the SWP3 a copy of an as-built survey along with a City of Columbus, Department of Public Utilities Sediment Settling Pond and Sediment Trap Volume Verification Form signed by a professional engineer registered in the state of Ohio attesting that, according to the as-built survey, the sediment storage and dewatering volumes provided in the constructed temporary sediment settling pond or sediment trap equals or exceeds the volumes required by the plans.
+The Engineer shall provide as-built and plan sediment storage and dewatering storage volumes where indicated in the City of Columbus, Department of Public Utilities Sediment Settling Pond and Sediment Trap Volume Verification Form.

+Costs for this work shall be included under Item Special - Volume Verification for Temporary Sediment Settling Ponds and Sediment Traps, Lump Sum

 Vehicle and Equipment Fueling and Maintenance: Vehicle fueling and maintenance activities, including oil changes, shall be performed in an area designated for such purposes away from surface waters of the state and storm sewers.
 The designated area shall be equipped for containing oil and catching spills.
 Spill kits shall be provided near all designated vehicle and equipment fueling and maintenance areas and shop fabricated double-walled tanks meeting UL standards shall be provided for all non-portable fuel and oil storage containers located onsite.
 Portable fuel and oil storage containers shall be stored in a containment system with sufficient capacity to contain 10% of the volume of all containers stored or the volume of the largest container, whichever is greater.